Large deviations for perturbed Gaussian processes and logarithmic asymptotic estimates for some exit probabilities: A discussion on Condition (C2)

 \section{A discussion on Condition (C2)}

 In this section we present Proposition \ref{prop:sufficient-condition-for-C2}, which yields Condition (C2).
-Moreover we present two examples; in particular Example \ref{ex:L-beta-continuation} with $\rho=1/2$ concerns the generalized grey Brownian Motion (ggBm) with a suitable scaling.
-We recall that, if $(X(t))_{t\in[0,T]}$ is a fractional Brownian motion with Hurst parameter $\frac{\alpha}{2}$, with $\alpha\in(0,2)$, and therefore
+Moreover we present two examples; in particular Example \ref{ex:L-beta-continuation} with $\rho=1/2$ concerns the \emph{vector valued generalized grey Brownian motion} (vggBM) in \cite{BockGrothausOrge} and another $p$-variate process that, for $p=1$, reduces to the \emph{generalized grey Brownian motion} (ggBM) in \cite{BockDesmettreDasilva}.
+We recall that $(\sqrt{L_\beta}X(t))_{t\in[0,T]}$ is a ggBM if $(X(t))_{t\in[0,T]}$ is a fractional Brownian motion with Hurst parameter $\frac{\alpha}{2}$, with $\alpha\in(0,2)$, indipendent of the random variable $L_\beta$ as in Example \ref{ex:L-beta} (see below).
+We also recall that $(X(t))_{t\in[0,T]}$ is a fractional Brownian motion with Hurst parameter $\frac{\alpha}{2}$, with $\alpha\in(0,2)$, if we have the following covariance functions